Six Flags Great America: 1976–1984: Opening and initial operations

-1984–1990: Acquisition and early changes by Six Flags
+1984–1993: Initial operations under Six Flags

 By the mid-1980s, the Marriott Corporation was disappointed with the financial performance of its theme park division, with lower profits than the company expected, in part because the third and largest of its Great America parks was never realized.
 As a result, Marriott decided to focus on its lodging and restaurant division and began searching for buyers for its two amusement parks.

-In 1984, Marriott sold the sister Great America park in Santa Clara, California to the city of Santa Clara.
-Around the same time, Bally Manufacturing—the then-parent company of the Six Flags Corporation—offered to purchase the Gurnee park for $114.5 million on April 26, 1984.
+In 1984, Marriott sold the California theme park to the city of Santa Clara, California.
+Around the same time, Bally Manufacturing—the then-parent company of the Six Flags Corporation—offered to purchase the Gurnee park for on April 26, 1984.
 The sale was finalized in May 1984, and as part of the acquisition, Six Flags also acquired the rights to use the Looney Tunes characters at all of its other parks.
+By the time Marriott sold the parks, the company had invested $200 million into both theme parks.
 The park was renamed Six Flags Great America for the 1984 season.

-Less than a month after the purchase, in May 1984, a software failure caused a car on the attraction The Edge to be stalled at the top of the lift shaft before moving forward into its drop position.
-The car was stuck in this position for a short period of time before it dropped in the lift shaft, causing injuries to all three occupants.
-The remaining two gondola rides, Eagle's Flight and Delta's Flyer, were removed by the end of the 1984 season.
+After the 1984 season, the park's gondola rides, Eagle's Flight and Delta's Flyer, were removed.

 Z-Force operated from 1985 to 1987 in the County Fair area.